idalithb/CopyEdits.-Indexing/indexing-101/linux-and-ethereum-clients/README.md

 # Linux and Ethereum Clients

-Linux and Ethereum clients are vital components of the web3 infrastructure.
+Linux and Ethereum clients are vital components of web3 infrastructure.
 To understand their importance, it's useful to understand their relationship.

 Web3 powers decentralized applications (dapps) on the Ethereum network.
 Linux is an open-source operating system that is widely used in the development and deployment of web3 infrastructure due to its stability, security, and flexibility.
 Ethereum clients, on the other hand, are software applications that enable interaction with the Ethereum blockchain.
 These clients are responsible for validating transactions, executing smart contracts, and maintaining the integrity of the blockchain.

 Together, Linux and Ethereum clients form the foundation of web3 infrastructure and support the growth of the decentralized internet.

 In this unit, we will cover the fundamentals of Linux and Ethereum clients: